-When it comes to ferns, not many are as suitable for life in an enclosure like the heart fern (Hemionitis Arifolia).
+When it comes to ferns, there aren’t many as suitable for life in an enclosure like the heart fern (Hemionitis Arifolia).
 The shade dwelling, high humidity dependent plant is more commonly used as a houseplant.
 As time is proving to many hobbyists, this fern is turning out to reveal it’s full potential when placed in terrariums and fairy gardens.
 This article will exhibit ways to properly care for this plant as well as facts about its origin.
 The heart leaf fern can be a bit more challenging to work with compared to other similar ferns.
-Hopefully, this guide will provide insight towards the successful upkeep and propagation of this unique flora.
+Hopefully, this guide will provide insight into the successful upkeep and propagation of this unique flora.

 What Is Heart Fern?

 Hemionitis Arifolia is a species of fern within the Pteridaceae family.
 Typically used as a houseplant for decoration, this fern is also used for medicinal purposes to treat cancer in parts of Asia.
 Hemionitis is commonly referred to as heart fern due to its uniquely shaped leaves resembling a heart.
 This plant is typically found to be an epiphyte meaning it grows on top of other plants or trees but not as a parasite.

 Heart Fern Facts

 Besides Heart fern, Hemionitis Arifolia is also commonly referred to as Heart Leaf Fern, and at times even, Tongue Fern due to the distinctive appearance of its fronds.
 Like most ferns, this type of plant thrives in tropical type environments where humidity is moderately high and shade is abundant.
 Though, it does go without stating, heart leaf fern can be a bit more delicate and require a bit more attention.